Can You Lose Custody of Your Child for Smoking Weed?

 How Marijuana Usage Can Affect Child Custody

-The question is more difficult than just a simple yes or no. While marijuana is being legalized in different forms in many states around the United States, the use of pot is still illegal in Texas.
-This can make the question much more complicated than you might think at first.
-For example, if you go to Colorado (where smoking pot is legal), and you smoke pot while you are there, then you come back to Texas and fail a drug test, you could be charged with a crime and a judge could possibly take custody of your children away from you because you are found to have drugs in your system—where you were when the drugs got into your system won’t matter to the judge.
+In that case, you come back to Texas and fail a drug test, you could be charged with a crime, and a judge could take custody of your children away from you because you are found to have drugs in your system—where you were when the drugs got into your system won’t matter to the judge.

-The formal name for what is commonly called a custody case is called a “Suit Affecting-Parent Child Relationship” in the Texas Family Code.
-In addition to the time each parent spends with the children, the judge in a case involving children assigns certain rights and duties to each parent.
-One of the rights that the judge assigns to a parent is who has the right to determine (or set) the children’s residency for such purposes as where they go to school.
-In the practical sense, the parent who has the right to determine the children’s residency has what most people commonly call “custody.”
+In addition to each parent's time with the children, the judge assigns certain rights and duties to each parent in a case involving children.
+One of the rights that the judge gives to a parent is who has the right to determine (or set) the children’s residency for such purposes as where they go to school.

 • How often you smoke or ingest in front of your child